Othernet-Project/Dreamcatcher/README.md

 Then use `sudo usermod -a -G dialout $USER` to set the Permissions as needed, you need to restart/relogin to make the changes take affect.

 After this you can Flash your board with `idf.py -p /dev/ttyACM0 flash`.

-## Possible runtime issues

-- you need to remove the line `libraries/LITTLEFS/src/LITTLEFS.cpp` in cmakeLists.txt of the arduino module.